buildbot/buildbot/master/docs/developer/cls-iconfigurator.rst

     .. method:: configure(config_dict)

         Alter the buildbot ``config_dict``, as defined in master.cfg

-       like the master.cfg, this is run from the a thread, so this can block, but this can't call most Buildbot facilities.
+        like the master.cfg, this is run out of the main reactor thread, so this can block, but this can't call most Buildbot facilities.